 The Hashemite Kingdom of Jordan is located between three continents, giving Jordan rich biodiversity.
 Moreover, this location is what makes Jordan a hot transit area for transporting wildlife both legally and illegally between sources and markets.
 Jordan has enacted much legislation in order to protect wildlife and became signatories to the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

-The animals in New Hope Centre and Al Ma'wa Wildlife Reserve were mainly rescued from irresponsible private owners and zoos that could or would not look after them properly.
+The animals in New Hope Centre and Al Ma'wa Wildlife were mainly rescued from irresponsible private owners and zoos that could or would not look after them properly.
 Another main task of the project is education on the issue of the wildlife trade in Jordan.

 Reliable partner in the region

 The Princess Alia Foundation has been a strong partner of FOUR PAWS in the region for years.
 The Princess Alia Foundation works to promote the balance, harmony and respect for all creation, through bringing stakeholders together under one banner, creating a functional and effective working group using a holistic approach to tackle the tasks ahead.
 The foundation draws upon the knowledge and expertise of the partners in order to implement sustainable change, establishing Jordan as a leader and role model in the field.
 The Princess Alia Foundation works towards ensuring the respect and balance of nature, using a holistic and humane approach.

 With the New Hope Centre (since 2011) and the Al Ma'wa Wildlife (since 2016), FOUR PAWS and the Princess Alia Foundation are able to help animals in distress.
 The project is additionally supported by the Abu Dhabi Fund for Development (ADFD) and the 30 Millions d’Amis Foundation.